JetBrains/teamcity-documentation/topics/clean-checkout.md

 Clean checkout is recommended if the checkout directory content was modified by an external process by adding new, modifying or deleting existing files.

-You can enforce clean sources action for a build configuration from the Build Configuration home page (__Actions__ drop\-down in the top right corner), or for an agent from the [Agent Details](viewing-build-agent-details.md) page using the __Miscellaneous__ section, the Clean sources on this agent option.
+You can enforce clean sources action for a build configuration from the Build Configuration Home page (__Actions__ drop-down in the top right corner), or for an agent from the [Agent Details](viewing-build-agent-details.md) page using the __Miscellaneous__ section, the Clean sources on this agent option.
 The action opens a list of agents/build configurations to clean sources for.

 <note>